 In April 2015, Nigeria began talks with Russia's state-owned Rosatom to collaborate on the design, construction and operation of four nuclear power plants by 2035, the first of which will be in operation by 2025.

-In June 2015, Nigeria selected two sites for the planned construction of nuclear plants, believed to be in Akwa Ibom State and Kogi State.
+In June 2015, Nigeria selected two sites for the planned construction of the nuclear plants.
+Neither the Nigerian government nor Rosatom would disclose the specific locations of the sites, but it is believed that the nuclear plants will be sited in Akwa Ibom State and Kogi State.

 By October 2015, Boko Haram had been driven out of all the cities it controlled and almost all the counties in northeastern Nigeria.